 In the examples below we will use named graphs and native projections as the norm.
-However, anonymous graphs and/or Cypher projections can also be used.
+However, Cypher projections can also be used.

-The following statement will create a graph using a native projection and store it in the graph catalog under the name 'myGraph'.
+The following statement will project a graph using a native projection and store it in the graph catalog under the name 'myGraph'.